 March 2017 - March 2019

 of gross value added in manufacturing is produced regionally, with food and defence as key contributors

 of the workforce employed in services, the highest of all Australian states

 Invest in Regional NSW

-Regional NSW is the most diverse regional economy in Australia, generating a third of the NSW economy.
+Regional NSW is home to three million people, 40% of the total NSW population.
+It is the most diverse regional economy in Australia, generating a third of all economic activity in our state.

 The economy of Regional NSW benefits from a stable state government, a transparent legal system, and business-friendly regulation and policies.